 Flowing out of Kukaklek Lake the river runs 19-miles through mostly fast-flowing technical water until it reaches the confluence and joins with the Nonvianuk River to form the Alagnak.
 The Kukaklek is well known for its short section of narrow, class 3 rapids contained by steep canyon walls.
 When fishing this unique river, we spend most our time either in the lower 5 miles or the upper 6 miles, which are ideal for targeting Rainbow Trout.
 The upper section near the mouth of the lake is particularly good Trout fishing, in particular as the Salmon start to spawn.

 Nonvianuk River (Non-vi-on-uk)

 The Nonvianuk River runs 11-miles from its mouth at Nonvianuk Lake to where it meets the Kukaklek River to form the Alagnak.
 The Nonvianuk river is mostly class 2 technical water, with many bolder gardens and shallow sections.
 Surrounded by rolling hills of tundra, there is a very “open feel” to the Nonvianuk River and it is a beautiful place to fish.
 The upper 4 miles of this river is the most productive and much like the Kukaklek it holds an abundance of Trout.

-If you have any questions on any of the Alaska fishing trips we offer then contact us in the office, our experienced team will be happy to help you with any queries you have.
-Additionally, you can request a free brochure.
+If you have any questions regarding our Alaska Trophy Adventure holidays or any of our fishing vacations, please feel free to contact us on 01603 407596 and our experienced team will be happy to help with any queries you have.
+Are you looking to explore more of our fishing holidays?
+Make sure to view all our alternative fly fishing destinations in Alaska and request a free brochure.